mems/calepin/Operating Systems/iOS/iOS.md

 > hardware wise, volume down replaces the home button in functions like this, DFU, etc – [Steve Troughton-Smith sur Twitter : "Fun fact: hold down Home+VolUp at cold boot to boot iOS 10.3 into CheckerBoard, a new diagnostics &amp; logs system for Apple Retail stores https://t.co/Ft9eys1Dc3"](https://mobile.twitter.com/stroughtonsmith/status/836544547614248960)

-Capture diagnostic requets and change the response (works with iOS 9, but not with iOS 11 due to certificate pinning):
+Capture diagnostic requests and change the response (works with iOS 9, but not with iOS 11 due to certificate pinning):

 ```py
 from libmproxy.models import HTTPResponse